-Fairfield Public Schools - On Wednesday, Superintendent Mike Cummings announced that students, who decide to opt-in, will be returning to the classrooms full time.
+Fairfield Public Schools - Monday begins the shift for the students, who decide to opt-in, to return to their classrooms full time.
 Elementary students will return in full on Monday, March 8, Grade 6-12 students will return in full on Tuesday, March 9, and ECC/PK and WFC students will return to a five day week starting March 8.
-For those who who decide not to optin, The Remote Learning Academy will continue through the remainder of the school year.
+For those who who decide not to opt-in, The Remote Learning Academy will continue through the remainder of the school year.
 To read the Superintendent's announcement in its entirety, please click here.